Planning and organizing your retirement is one of the most rewarding tasks you can do for yourself.

 Review the assets in your investment accounts – RRSP, TFSA, and others.
 Your risk tolerance at age 30 will differ from your risk tolerance at age 65.

 As you grow older, you no longer have the investment time horizon you had as a younger person to recover from market downturns, and your portfolio’s asset allocation should reflect this.

 - Is your portfolio adequately diversified?

-- In retirement you want a combination of growth and safety, and depending on your expected sources of income, a conservative to balanced portfolio may help you sleep better at night.
+- In retirement, you want a combination of growth and safety, and depending on your expected sources of income, a conservative to a balanced portfolio may help you sleep better at night.

 Do you have unused contribution room in your registered plans?